infor-cloud/xtendm3/docs/documentation/local-workspace.md

 ---
 ## ACME Corp Template Repository
-We can start with setting up a local workspace using the ACME Corp Template available here: https://github.com/infor-cloud/acme-corp-extensions.
+We can start with setting up a local workspace using the [ACME Corp Template](https://github.com/infor-cloud/acme-corp-extensions) available in the Infor Cloud Github repository.
 This template should be used for setting up customer repoistories to version control live extensions.

 ## Lint and export